hsze/RS-AA-Fortinet-ForceTunnel/README.md

 ## Summary
 This article shows how customers can extend the Fortinet “firewall sandwich” configuration to force on-prem sourced Internet bound traffic through the Azure.
 This is accomplished by adding Azure Route Server to the Hub VNET and configuring the Fortigates to originate a default route 0/0 which is ultimately learned by on-prem.
-This configuration applies to not only on-prem, but also to ExpressRoute connected [AVS](https://docs.microsoft.com/en-us/azure/azure-vmware/) environments.
+This configuration applies to not only on-prem, but also to ExpressRoute connected [Azure VMWare Solution](https://docs.microsoft.com/en-us/azure/azure-vmware/) environments.
 This configuration is also extensible to Site-to-Site VPNs.